-The Wild One's Leader has an up-to-date certificate in ITC Outdoor First Aid and is in charge of first aid arrangement.
+The Outdoor Leader has an up-to-date certificate in ITC Outdoor First Aid and is in charge of first aid arrangement.
 All staff have first aid training.
 A first aid kit is taken on all sessions.

-Wild One's sessions are led by a trained Forest School Leader who has also been trained in safeguarding, supported by members of staff and volunteers, who have also received safeguarding training.
+All our events, sessions and courses are led by an Outdoor Practitioner who has also been trained in safeguarding, supported by members of staff and volunteers, who have also received safeguarding training.

-Everyone involved in Wild One's is fully briefed on health and safety, risk assessment of sites and activities.
-Staff and volunteers are made aware of the relevant Wild One's policies and procedures and ensure that they adhere to the guidance contained within them.
+Everyone involved in Knight-Fox Wild About Learning is fully briefed on health and safety, risk assessment of sites and activities.
+Staff and volunteers are made aware of the relevant policies and procedures and ensure that they adhere to the guidance contained within them.

-All Wild One's staff and regular volunteers have current DBS checks and first aid training.
+All Knight-Fox Wild About Learning staff and regular volunteers have current DBS checks and first aid training.

 Emergency Action Plan

-Should the Wild One's leader become incapacitated, then the second leader will be in charge.
-If for some reason both leaders are out of action (very unlikely), children are informed that there is a mobile phone in the Wild One's leader bag.
+Should the Outdoor Practitioner become incapacitated, then the second leader will be in charge.
+If for some reason both leaders are out of action (very unlikely), children are informed that there is a mobile phone in the Outdoor Practitioner's bag.
 Children will be informed that in case of a serious emergency to ring 999, if it is not a serious emergency there is a form with the mobile phone listing all of their parents phone numbers.